stateful/docs.runme.dev/docs/guide/helm.md

 For this guide, The repo adds a Kubernetes Ingress controller called `ingress-nginx` it helps manage external access to services within the Kubernetes cluster.

-with the Rume, you can run the [entire markdown file](https://docs.runme.dev/configuration/document-level#run-all-button), a single code cell, or Just a section of your markdown
+With the Rume, you can run the [entire markdown file](https://docs.runme.dev/configuration/document-level#run-all-button), a single code cell, or Just a section of your markdown

 <video autoPlay loop muted playsInline controls>
   <source src="/videos/runme-section.mp4" type="video/mp4" />